-- 1.1 Students identified as not meeting grade level standards based on formative and benchmark assessments received additional 1:1 support from an instructional assistant.
-Due to high absenteeism of elementary school certificated staff, preschool staff and instructional assistants, dedicated time for small group instruction and intervention were frequently interrupted. - 1.2 The full-time counselor was able to serve all students who were referred by staff, parents or self-identified for counseling services.
-In addition, the counselor presented weekly social stories in elementary classrooms, facilitated student participation in equine therapy sessions, served as an advisor for the Safe School ambassador program and worked with the Outreach Coordinator to secure grants for a wellness center, sensory walk and Primary Intervention Program (PIP).
+- 1.1 Students identified as not meeting standard/benchmark received additional targeted supports from Instructional Assistants. - 1.2 The full-time counselor was able to serve all students who were referred by staff, parents or self-identified for counseling services.
+In addition, the counselor presented weekly social stories in elementary classrooms. - 1.3 Student participation in Listen & Leap sessions and surveys identified areas for increasing connectedness including more enrichment classes before and after school and more intramural sports. - 1.4 The Health Clerk tracked student absences and coordinated Student Attendance Review Team meetings for students who were at risk of being chronically absent. - 1.5 100% of parents that participated in the Spring preschool survey requested that PUSD continue to offer full-day preschool. - 1.6 Technology is being updated to ensure that all classrooms are equipped with an interactive TV as an effective instructional tool.

-- 1.3 Student participation in Listen & Leap sessions and surveys identified areas for increasing connectedness including more enrichment classes before and after school and more intramural sports. - 1.4 The Health Clerk was instrumental in assessing students for risk of illness, especially COVID-19, and working with the county health department to follow safe protocols for return to school.
-In addition, she tracked student absences and coordinated Student Attendance Review Team meetings for students who were at risk of being chronically absent. - 1.5 100% of parents that participated in the Spring preschool survey requested that PUSD continue to offer full-day preschool. - 1.6 Technology is being updated to ensure that all classrooms are equipped with an interactive TV as their SMARTBoards become less effective as an instructional tool. - 1.7 Digital tools are employed in the classroom, Learning Center and part of after school tutoring to provide our students at risk, especially our unduplicated students, with access to research-based high quality digital intervention programs. - 1.8 Music program continues to provide students with an opportunity to participate in during and after-school enrichment which includes instrumental instruction. - 1.9 Library services are provided to every elementary class and preschool on a weekly basis and to middle school students daily during their lunch period.
+- 1.7 Digital tools are employed in the classroom, Learning Center and part of after school tutoring to provide our students at risk, especially our unduplicated students, with access to research-based high quality digital intervention programs. - 1.8 Music program teacher position was unfilled all school year. - 1.9 Library services are provided to every elementary class and preschool on a weekly basis and to middle school students daily during their lunch period.